 But in spite of that, we are including this topic, as we believe we should, because we predict that women’s sports will grow to be worth a great deal more than a billion dollars in the years ahead.
-Its ability to generate substantial TV audiences, deliver value to sponsors, and draw tens of thousands of fans per event has been demonstrated on multiple occasions over the past decade.
-The fan interest is there: A recent multicountry study found that 66% of people were interested in at least one women’s sport, and among sports fans (of whom 49% are female), that figure rises to 84%.3 And the COVID-19 pandemic has catalyzed fundamental reappraisals of many aspects of society, one of which is how women’s sports should be perceived, promoted, and commercialized.
+Its ability to generate substantial TV audiences, deliver value to sponsors and draw tens of thousands of fans per event has been demonstrated on multiple occasions over the past decade.
+The fan interest is there: A recent multicountry study found that 66% of people were interested in at least one women’s sport and among sports fans (of whom 49% are female), that figure rises to 84%.
+3 And the COVID-19 pandemic has catalysed fundamental reappraisals of many aspects of society, one of which is how women’s sports should be perceived, promoted and commercialised.

-In short, women’s sports is ripe for greater monetization—if certain key elements fall into place.
+In short, women’s sports is ripe for greater monetisation - if certain key elements fall into place.
 The challenge in 2021 and beyond will be for women’s sports to pull in substantial TV and stadium (as permitted) audiences consistently across multiple sports.
 Then, the value to sponsors will be self-evident, which in turn should raise marketing spend and awareness.
-But for this to happen, the entire sports industry—spanning federations, leagues, teams, sponsors, and regulators—needs to invest on a sustained basis in creating more opportunities for women’s sports to prove its commercial worth.
+But for this to happen, the entire sports industry - spanning federations, leagues, teams, sponsors and regulators - needs to invest on a sustained basis in creating more opportunities for women’s sports to prove its commercial worth.

 Our expectation is that women’s sports has similar potential for growth, especially as we believe that there is significant untapped interest in watching women’s sports.
-Realizing this potential should drive rising investment in women’s teams and sponsorship deals, and this in turn should inspire more girls and women to aspire to compete at the highest levels.
+Realising this potential should drive rising investment in women’s teams and sponsorship deals and this in turn should inspire more girls and women to aspire to compete at the highest levels.

 TV rights are the biggest source of revenue for major sports rights holders.
 Because the value of rights, either for generating advertising or subscriptions revenue, depends on audience size, televised women’s sports must attract a substantial number of viewers for it to generate significant revenue.
 Fortunately, the mass-market appeal of televised women’s sports across a variety of sports is being repeatedly demonstrated, though coverage remains rare relative to that for men’s sports.

 The 2019 FIFA Women’s World Cup USA-England semifinal match reinforces these statistics.
 In the United Kingdom, 11.7 million people watched the United States beat England in this game, representing just over half of the total TV audience at that time.
-This number set a viewership record for a female football match and made the game the United Kingdom’s most-watched program in 2019 at that point in the year.11 For its part, the United States contributed 7.4 million more viewers to the same game despite it being broadcast live on a weekday afternoon in US time zones.12 Adding in online streaming viewers, the game’s total US audience peaked at 20 million, making it the most-watched women’s soccer game in the United States since the prior Women’s World Cup final in 2015, which attracted 25.4 million viewers (boosted by being shown in the evening slot).13 To put this into perspective, neither the men’s National Basketball Association (NBA) nor the National Hockey League (NHL) finals in 2015 had that many viewers in the United States market.
+This number set a viewership record for a female football match and made the game the United Kingdom’s most-watched programme in 2019 at that point in the year.
+11 For its part, the United States contributed 7.4 million more viewers to the same game despite it being broadcast live on a weekday afternoon in US time zones.
+12 Adding in online streaming viewers, the game’s total US audience peaked at 20 million, making it the most-watched women’s soccer game in the United States since the prior Women’s World Cup final in 2015, which attracted 25.4 million viewers (boosted by being shown in the evening slot).
+13 To put this into perspective, neither the men’s National Basketball Association (NBA) nor the National Hockey League (NHL) finals in 2015 had that many viewers in the United States market.

 Nor are audiences lacking for other women’s sports.
 From cricket to netball, many women’s teams are showing strong viewership, especially when the national team is playing (see sidebar, “Women’s sports is attracting more and more viewers”).